The fish bowl lead generation method is an easy way to get more leads for ANY type of business, especially for network marketers.

 If you have a friend who owns a business, ask her or him.
 Or maybe open the topic at your hair dresser, spa or nail salon, etc.

 It really depends on your connection to the organization.

 A Good Strategy with the Fish Bowl Lead Generation Method

 One good strategy to use with the fish bowl lead generation method is to find 1-2 local businesses to do this with every single week.
-If you did that you could easily generate a few hundreds leads each week, at a very inexpensive price, and then you would have plenty of people you could share your products or business opportunity with.
+If you did that you could easily generate a few hundred leads each week, at a very inexpensive price, and then you would have plenty of people you could share your products or business opportunity with.

 Even better, teach several of your team members how to do the same thing in their local area, and they too, will have a bunch of leads for their business.

 Great idea.
 I won on a deal like this many years ago.
 A restaurant was offering a drawing for (free lunch for two).
 The fishbowl was overflowing most of the time with business cards.
 It was not for a business opportunity.
 It was an office supply company who then called the person on the business card.
 I won the drawing one week for lunch and received a call from the owner of the supply who invited me to his store.
 I went and bought a few supplies so it worked.